 - A Host Family Orientation must be performed prior to the Inbound student’s arrival.

-This is mandatory for the student and at least one parent or guardian to attend.
-The Orientation will occur mid-March.
-Covered at this Orientation will be the purpose of STEP, financial commitment, time commitment, rules, insurance, travel, communication and a few other helpful items.
+This is mandatory for the student and parents/guardian to attend.
+The Orientation dates are March 30, 2024 and May 11, 2024.
+Covered at the Orientations will be the purpose of STEP, financial commitment, time commitment, rules, insurance, travel, communication, responsibilities of the Host family and FAQs, as well as a few other helpful items.